in , ,

 Located in Prospect Park, this prewar limestone mansion was designed by acclaimed architect Montrose W. Morris, and is the perfect blend of classical architecture and modern amenities.

-A jaw-dropping mansion in Brooklyn’s Prospect Park has recently hit the market, and it is truly one of a kind.
+This impressive mansion in Brooklyn’s Prospect Park is truly one of a kind.

 Designed in 1899 by Montrose W. Morris, an architect known for his large, palazzo-style brownstones, 17 Prospect Park is the perfect combination of timeless elegance and modern features.